Bafta Film Awards 2019 - When is the ceremony, how can I watch and who might win?

 Who won Baftas last year?

-British actor Gary Oldman won for his portrayal of Winston Churchill in Darkest Hour, while Frances McDormand won Best Actress for Three Billboards Outside Ebbing, Missouri, using her speech to praise the Time’s Up movement.
+British actor Gary Oldman won for his portrayal of Winston Churchill in Darkest Hour, while Frances McDormand took home Best Actress for Three Billboards Outside Ebbing, Missouri, using her speech to praise the Time’s Up movement.

-Three Billboards… also won Best Film, beating out stiff competition from Dunkirk, The Shape of Water, Darkest Hour and Call Me By Your Name.
+Three Billboard. also won Best Film, beating out stiff competition from Dunkirk, The Shape of Water, Darkest Hour and Call Me By Your Name.

-Allison Janney won Best Supporting Actress for her performance in I,Tonya, while Sam Rockwell won Best Supporting Actor for Three Billboards… — and paid tribute in his speech to Alan Rickman.
+Allison Janney won Best Supporting Actress for her performance in I,Tonya, while Sam Rockwell won Best Supporting Actor for Three Billboards — and paid tribute to Alan Rickman in his speech.
 “This is for my pal Alan Rickman,” he said.
 “I’ll see you at the bar.”

 Click here for all the best moments from the Bafta 2018 awards ceremony.